hallos/homebridge-cmdtrigger/README.md

     ]
 ```

-This plugin is created with inspiration from homebridge-dummy: https://github.com/nfarina/homebridge-dummy.

 With Cmd Trigger plugin you can create any number of fake switches that will execute a CLI command when turned on (and will automatically turn off right afterward, simulating a stateless switch).
 This can be used to trigger command and scripts on a server running Homebridge via HomeKit.
 For example by telling Siri to backup your documents.

+This plugin was created by extending homebridge-dummy plugin: https://github.com/nfarina/homebridge-dummy.